-The Monroe trail is approximately 2.3 miles long.
-It connects Marshall Monument with the North Beach picnic area, at opposite ends of Marshall Gold Discovery State Historic Park.
+The Monroe Trail is approximately 2.3 miles long.
+It connects the Marshall Monument with the North Beach picnic area at opposite ends of Marshall Gold Discovery State Historic Park.
 The southern end of the trail climbs 300 feet; the northern end climbs 400 feet.
 Nearly 1 mile is on top of a ridge.
-The trail runs through natural areas for its entire length.
+The entire length of the trail runs through natural areas.

 Information about the Monroe Ridge Trail

 Information about the Plants and Animals Found on Trail

 When James Marshall first saw the Coloma Valley, the grass-covered hillsides were completely free of litter.
 Now, we need your help to keep them that way.
 Whatever you bring into the park, please take it out with you.

 When you hike, please stay on the trails.
 Shortcuts destroy the ground cover and speed erosion.